-This is the general timeline in which DCPS develops individual school budgets, but timing may vary.
+This is the general timeline in which DCPS develops school budgets, but timing may vary.

-November: DCPS hosts a public hearing on budgets for upcoming fiscal year.
+November: DCPS hosts public hearing on budgets for upcoming fiscal year.

-Nov-January: DCPS submits agency budget request to mayor and works with mayor's team to develop initial school budgets.
+November-January: DCPS submits agency budget request to Mayor and works with Mayor's team to develop initial school budgets.

-Early-to-mid February: DCPS publishes initial school budgets to its website, and the mayor may announce proposed increases to the UPSFF ahead of DCPS making school budgets public.
+Early-to-mid February: DCPS publishes initial school budgets to its website.
+The Mayor may announce proposed increases to the UPSFF ahead of DCPS making school budgets public.

-Late-February: Principals and LSATs typically have ten school days to discuss and revise initial budgets.
+Late-February: Principals and LSATs typically have 10 school days to discuss and revise initial budgets.

-Early March: Schools submit budgets to DCPS.
-DCPS may approve or deny proposed changes (including requests for additional funding or reallocation of resources).
+Early March: Schools submit budgets to DCPS, DCPS may approve or deny proposed changes (including requests for additional funding or reallocation of resources).

-Early-to-mid March: DCPS budgets are included in the proposed budget that the mayor submits to the DC Council and are referred to as "submitted budgets."
+Early-to-mid March: DCPS budgets are included in the proposed budget that the Mayor submits to the DC Council and are referred to as submitted budgets.